Criminal Justice Act

-Criminal Justice Act (with its many variations) is a stock short title used for legislation in Canada, Malaysia, the Republic of Ireland and the United Kingdom relating to the criminal law (including both substantive and procedural aspects of that law).
+Criminal Justice Act (with its many variations) is a stock short title used for legislation in Canada, Malaysia, Ireland, and the United Kingdom relating to criminal law (including both substantive and procedural aspects of that law).
 It tends to be used for Acts that do not have a single cohesive subject matter.

-The Bill for an Act with this short title will have been known as a Criminal Justice Bill during its passage through Parliament.
+The Bill for an Act with this short title will be known as the Criminal Justice Bill during its passage through Parliament.

-Criminal Justice Acts may be a generic name either for legislation bearing that short title or for all legislation which relates to the criminal law.
+Criminal Justice Act may be a generic name either for legislation bearing that short title or for all legislation relating to criminal law.
 It is not a term of art.

-See also Criminal Law Act and Criminal Law Amendment Act.
+See also the Criminal Law Act and the Criminal Law Amendment Act.